paralus/paralus/CONTRIBUTING.md

 Yes, because we feel that it’s the best way to build and improve a product.
 It allows people like you from across the globe to contribute and improve a product over time.
 And we’re super happy to see that you’d like to contribute to Paralus.

 We are always on the lookout for anything that can improve the product.
-Be it feature requests, issues/bugs, code or content, we’d love to see what you’ve got to make this better.
-If you’ve got anything exciting and would love to contribute, this is the right place to begin your journey as a contributor to Paralus and the larger open source community.
+Be it feature requests, issues/bugs, code, or content, we’d love to see what you’ve got to make this better.
+If you’ve got anything exciting and would love to contribute, this is the right place to begin your journey as a contributor to Paralus and the larger open-source community.

 ## How to get started?